 - 2 strips lemon peel, about 2 inches long each

-Rinse and sort the rice, removing any small stones or impurities, then cover it with cold water and 2 tsp of salt.
-Let it soak at room temperature for 2 hours.
+Rinse and sort the rice, removing any small stones or impurities, then cover it with cold water.
+Let it soak at room temperature for 1 to 2 hours.

 Rinse and sort the lentils, removing any small stones or impurities.

 In a medium saucepan, bring 4 cups of water to a boil.
-Add 2 tsp salt to the boiling water, then add the lentils.
+Add the lentils.
 Reduce heat to medium and simmer the lentils till they are tender, but not soft or mushy (about 15 minutes).
 Remove from heat and drain, then rinse in a colander with cold water.

 Drain and rinse the soaked rice.

 In a large pot, heat 1/4 cup olive oil till hot enough for frying.
-Add the lentils to the pot along with the cumin, 1/2 tsp salt (if you are watching your sodium intake, use 1/4 tsp salt), and 1/4 tsp pepper.
+Add the lentils to the pot along with the cumin, 1/2 tsp salt, and 1/4 tsp pepper.
 Sauté for 2 minutes.